-143. At the regional level, in the context of developing of the Lake Chad Basin Commission's Regional Stabilization, Recovery and Resilience Strategy of Areas in the Lake Chad Basin Affected by Boko Haram Activities, the Multinational Joint Task Force (MNJTF), together with the military and criminal justice authorities of LCB States, developed a form in 2018 to assist the military to record and collect basic information to be transmitted to the appropriate authorities.
-Subsequently, the MNJTF, supported by the African Union, adopted SOPs on the reception, detention, transfer and handover (to national authorities) of persons associated with Boko Haram (August 2019).
-Similarly, the G5 Sahel Joint Force and its Police Component has embedded the principle of closer cooperations between the military and law enforcement into its framework and strategic concept of operations.
-The Police Component of the G5 Sahel Joint Force was established to ensure the judicialization (i.e., through the prosecution of perpetrators of terrorism and organized crime arrested by the G5 Sahel Joint Force) of the military operations conducted by the Joint Force and to ensure respect for human rights and applicable international humanitarian law in the fight against terrorism.
+At the regional level, in the context of the development by the Lake Chad Basin Commission of its Regional Strategy for the Stabilization, Recovery and Resilience of the Boko Haram-affected Areas of the Lake Chad Basin Region, and together with the military and criminal justice authorities of Lake Chad basin States, the Multinational Joint Task Force developed a form in 2018 to assist the military in recording and collecting basic information to be transmitted to the appropriate authorities.^f Subsequently, in August 2019, the Task Force, supported by the African Union, adopted standard operating procedures on the reception, detention, transfer and handover (to national authorities) of persons associated with Boko Haram.
+Similarly, the Joint Force of the Group of Five for the Sahel, including its police component, has embedded the principle of closer cooperation between the military and law enforcement into its framework and strategic concept of operations.
+The police component of the Joint Force was established to ensure the judicialization (i.e. through the prosecution of perpetrators of terrorism and organized crime arrested by the Joint Force) of the military operations conducted by the Joint Force and to ensure respect for human rights and applicable international humanitarian law in the fight against terrorism.^g